Thanks to our supporters

 L&A Web Works.

-The layout was designed by John Hoggard, and consisted of two modules each seven and a half feet long by three feet wide.
-All track and switches on the layout were hand laid (!!!!) using "code 55" rail.
-The mountain scenery was made out of plaster using different rock moulds to create the many rock faces on the layout.
+The Spiral Tunnels layout was designed by John Hoggard and consisted of two modules each seven and a half feet long by three feet wide.
+All track and switches on the layout were hand laid using code 55 rail.
+The mountain scenery was made of plaster using different rock moulds to create the many rock faces on the layout.
 Hundreds of hand-made trees completed the award-winning landscape.

-The layout was first displayed, although not yet completely finished, at the Calgary Area model train show in 1977.
-During the next ten years Cantrak displayed the Spiral Tunnels at the annual Calgary area model train show and also during the 1979 NMRA Convention in Calgary (Rail-Rodeo), and in 1983 at the NMRA Convention in Winnipeg, Manitoba.
-It was at the Winnipeg Convention that the club won the NMRA's “Best in show Module display” award.
+The layout was first displayed, although not yet completely finished, at the Calgary area model train show in 1977.
+During the next ten years Cantrak displayed the Spiral Tunnels layout at the annual train show, and at the 1979 NMRA Rail-Rodeo Convention in Calgary and the 1983 NMRA Convention in Winnipeg, Manitoba.
+It was at the Winnipeg convention that the club won the NMRA's “best module display in show” award.

-The club had grown from a small group in the mid 1970s to a large club by the mid 1980s.
+The club formally incorporated as a Society in Alberta in 1981 under the name of Cantrak Society of Model Railroaders.
+The club had grown from a small group in the mid 1970’s to a large club by the mid 1980’s.
 In 1983 the club decided to start building transportable modules which interfaced with the Spiral Tunnels to grow the club's layout.

-In 2006 the club made the decision to adopt DCC, and intially started to operate the inner mainline on DCC, while leaving the outer mainline analog.
-The first DCC trains, using the MRC Prodigy Advanced DCC controller system, operated on the layout during the 2008 Calgary SuperTrain.
-We had some issues with DCC, but managed to get a stable wired controller operation going by Railway Days 2011.
+In 2006, with the advancement of digital command control, the club made the decision to adopt DCC and converted the inner main line to use it.
+The outer mainline remained analog DC.
+The first DCC trains, using MRC’s Prodigy Advanced DCC system, operated on the layout during the 2008 Calgary SuperTrain show.